 The easiest way to access it is to go directly to the EndNote website using the URL: http://myendnoteweb.com/

-Sign up for an account on campus, or via proxy or virtual private network (VPN) access from off campus.
+Sign up for an account on campus, or via virtual private network (VPN) access from off campus.

-The Firefox browser works best for all EndNote features.
+The Chrome & Firefox browsers work best for all EndNote features.

-There are 4 main ways to get references into EndNote:
+There are several ways to get references into EndNote, below are the 4 main methods:

-1. Type references in using the New Reference template.
+1. Type references in using the New Reference template (most time consuming, prone to errors and not recommended except as last resort).

 2. Direct export is available from some databases, including Web of Science, BIOSIS, INSPEC, and Zoological Record.
 This enables the saving of records directly into EndNote rather than having to save to a file on the desktop and then importing.
 It saves a few clicks.